Prince Opoku Agyemang: Medeama SC

 After scoring 8 goals in 10 games for New Edubiase United F.C. in the 2019 Ghanaian Premier League he was signed by Medeama SC on a 3-year-contract in December 2019.
 He made his Ghana Premier League debut for Medeama in an away game against Cape Coast Ebusua Dwarfs at the Cape Coast Sports Stadium and marked the event by scoring a goal in a 3–1 win.
 On the following match day he scored a first-half brace against giants Accra Hearts of Oak at the TNA Park as Medeama scooped a 3–0 win.
 Agyemang struck the match-winning goal against Asante Kotoko on 15 January 2020 in the week 4 of the Ghana Premier League at the TNA Park.
 He scored a total of 11 goals in 14 games for Medeama before the 2019/10 season was cancelled due to the COVID-19 pandemic.
 Agyemang earned a call up in the Black Stars B squad and scored a total of 10 goals in 5 games for the side which was managed by Maxwell Konadu.

-Cape Town City F.C
+Cape Town City

 Following his 11-goal haul for Medeama SC in the cancelled 2019/20 Ghana Premier League season the Ghanaian press reported that he has joined South African side Cape Town City FC on a season-long loan deal from Medeama.

+Mohammedan

+In June 2023, he signed with Indian I-League club Mohammedan Sporting.